Aegis1808/Intrusion_Detection/README.md

 false alarms for legitimate user activities.
 To address these issues and enhance accuracy, I have proposed an approach that integrates correlation-based feature selection (CFS) with a neural network for anomaly detection in IDS.
-My experimental analysis focuses on benchmark datasets of intrusion detection, namely NSL-KDD and UNSW-NB, which encompasses current attack scenarios.
+\n My experimental analysis focuses on benchmark datasets of intrusion detection, namely NSL-KDD and UNSW-NB, which encompasses current attack scenarios.
 The results demonstrate that my proposed model outperforms several techniques in terms of accuracy, sensitivity, and specificity.
 By leveraging neural networks and